...An Education in Rebellion: Critical reception

 AllMusic's Tim Sheridan gave the album 3 out of 5 stars and commented, "While their sonic punch is undeniable, blending guitar skronk with Bryan Scott's snarled vocals, the rebellious posing of songs like 'Revolution Man' comes off as a calculated marketing ploy rather than true agitation.
 Rather than start a revolution, this is music that will likely lead to skateboarding and headbanging."

 Steve Lampiris of Spectrum Culture praises the band's self-awareness: "The band—vocalist/guitarist Bryan Scott, guitarist Patrick Kennison, bassist John Moyer and drummer Josh Memelo— alternate between poking fun at rockstar life and junkie culture (and sometimes both simultaneously) throughout the proceedings.
-Scott dryly mocks the allure of the former: 'Dilate, dilate, what’s my drug of choice?/ It’s okay when they pay, they say I got the voice/ Look at this, the motherfucker is a millionaire/ Realize it’s a mask that you wear' and 'Never forget your lies/ Hypocrisize, five million might change your mind.'
-He sneers at the latter and romanticizes drug abuse in rock just as much: 'It’s such a shame that it is this way/ I’m a junkie, god is gay/ Hate to bleed but it heals my pain' and 'Say that you never wanna get high, man/ There’s nothing better, give it a try, man'.
-And ultimately, that’s what An Education in Rebellion is: a 34-minute (satirical) ‘fuck you’ to everything and everybody".
+Scott dryly mocks the allure of the former: 'Dilate, dilate, what's my drug of choice?/ It's okay when they pay, they say I got the voice/ Look at this, the motherfucker is a millionaire/ Realize it's a mask that you wear' and 'Never forget your lies/ Hypocrisize, five million might change your mind.'
+He sneers at the latter and romanticizes drug abuse in rock just as much: 'It's such a shame that it is this way/ I'm a junkie, god is gay/ Hate to bleed but it heals my pain' and 'Say that you never wanna get high, man/ There's nothing better, give it a try, man'.
+And ultimately, that's what An Education in Rebellion is: a 34-minute (satirical) 'fuck you' to everything and everybody".

-The line "I'm a junkie, god is gay" in the song "Trip With Jesus", is a possible reference to Nirvana's lead singer Kurt Cobain.